VeriWeb: Verifiable Long-Chain Web Benchmark for Agentic Information-Seeking: Experiments

-\textbf{Evaluation Metrics.} To comprehensively evaluate agent performance, we consider three complementary metrics\footnote{We further introduce a metric that treats a subtask as a valid starting point, allowing agent evaluation at different task stages.
-Specifically, the \textit{task Success Rate under $k$-subtask oracle~(SR@k)} indicates whether the agent can achieve the overall task goal when provided with the goal outcomes of the first $k$ subtasks.
-Experiments on this will be presented in a future version.}.
-(1) The \textit{task Success Rate~(SR)} measures whether the agent achieves the overall task goal.
+\textbf{Evaluation Metrics.} We evaluate agent performance using three metrics: (1) The \textit{task Success Rate~(SR)} measures whether the agent completes the overall task.
 (2) The \textit{task Completion Rate~(CR)} measures the extent to which the agent achieves the overall task goal.
-Since our tasks often involve multiple subtasks, CR estimates the completion level by calculating the proportion of correct elements in the output.
-For example, if the expected result contains ten keywords and the agent outputs one correctly, the CR is 10\%.
-We introduce this metric because the tasks are highly challenging, and using only SR makes it difficult to distinguish the performance differences between agents.
-(3) The \textit{Action Efficiency~(AE)} quantifies the planning effectiveness of agents by measuring the number of steps required to arrive at the final answer.
-Note that AE is only defined for tasks that are successfully completed.
-Moreover, AE is not directly comparable across different interaction paradigms due to their inherently distinct action spaces.
-For both the SR and the CR, we report the LLM-as-a-Judge score~\citep{gu2024survey}.
-Specifically, we utilize GPT-4.1 as the judge to semantically evaluate the correctness of the agents’ final answers.
-Without further clarification, each experiment is conducted once to obtain the final results.
-Detailed prompts are provided in Appendix~\ref{app:setting}.
+Since our tasks often involve multiple subtasks, CR estimates the completion level by calculating the proportion of correct items in the output.
+(3) The \textit{Action Count~(AC)} quantifies the planning effectiveness of agents by measuring the number of steps required to arrive at the final answer. {Note that AE is not directly comparable across different agent paradigms and humans due to their inherently distinct action spaces.} {For both the SR and the CR, we use the LLM-as-a-Judge score~\citep{gu2024survey} based on OpenAI-o3 to evaluate the correctness of the final answers.} Detailed prompts are provided in Appendix~\ref{app:setting}.
+Due to the high cost of API calls, each experiment is conducted once to obtain the final evaluation results.

+\textbf{Evaluation Setting.} Our task involves long-chain complexity, encompassing both breadth- and depth-oriented search.
+We observe that the first subtask emphasizes breadth search, while subsequent ones focus on depth search.
+Therefore, besides evaluating the overall task, we also report results under two specific settings: (1) Breadth-oriented search, which evaluates only the first subtask.
+(2) Depth-oriented search, which evaluates the overall task given the result of the first subtask.